 I've rambled about painting far too much.
 On to the games!

 I also developed a slightly different version for 20th century battles, primarily for the Great War but one day I will finish the WW2 version.
+To be honest, for the WW1-WW2 era, I prefer 3mm scale troops, but I like my pun-tastic game name for the fantasy/medieval version too much.

 v.0.9 is overly complicated, which is against my original intention to make a game with a short learning time, moderate playing time and huge potential.
 However, I did manage to stick to my passion for 1-for-1 representation.